 Mock Interview Clinic Program

 Students can practice and evaluate their interviewing skills and techniques by participating in mock interviews.
-Prior to making an appointment for a mock interview, have your rèsumè reviewed by a Career Counselor and create and submit a job description for a position that suits your qualifications.
+Prior to making an appointment for a mock interview, have your rèsumè reviewed by a career counselor and create and submit a job description for a position that suits your qualifications.
 The job description will be used by the interviewer during the mock interview.
 Professionals in various fields volunteer to provide for you realistic job interview experiences on the Lehman College campus.

 On-campus and off-campus interviews and seminars are arranged with companies and agencies interested in hiring Lehman students.
 There are also career-specific Career Expos offered throughout the academic year.
-During these recruitment activities, you will have the opportunities to speak with and submit your resume to representatives from many different businesses.
+During these recruitment activities, you will have the opportunity to speak with and submit your resume to representatives from many different businesses.
 (For current information on Career Expos, click on our Frequently Asked Questions section.)

 An internship is an extension of your college learning experience.
 It occurs in the actual workplace where you are provided a "hands on" learning opportunity as your employer trains you in a "real work" atmosphere.
 Even though many internships do not offer salaries, the benefits of such participation are incalculable and will last you a lifetime.
 This type of experience is an excellent way to begin your chosen career path and to explore employment tracks that you may be considering.
 It also provides opportunities to put to practical use what you are learning in the classroom.
 Internships are unique opportunities to “test the waters.”
 Students may receive academic credit pending approval from their academic major department.